 I found the metal baskets at Hobby Lobby.
 I tried to find them online for you but unfortunately I haven’t been successful.

 The desk lamp is from Walmart.
-You can’t beat $5 for a lamp!
+It’s simple, functional and affordable.

 You can see how I transformed an old SUGAR MOLD with grain sack stripes HERE.

 These are so versatile, they can be used for greenery or candles or even crayons!

 The metal galvanized bucket with chalkboard label was also from Walmart.